 2. What is Allopatric Speciation?

-This type of speciation happens when two populations of the same species become isolated from each other due to geographic factor.
-As speciation is a slow process due to which populations evolve into different species.
+This type of speciation happens when two populations of the same species become isolated from each other due to geographic factors.
+Speciation is a slow process due to which people evolve into different species.
+When two groups of species are separated by a physical or geographic barrier, allopatric speciation occurs.
+Mountain ranges, oceans, and even large rivers are common examples of the same.
+The isthmus of Panama, which connects the Atlantic and Pacific oceans, is an excellent example of a geographical barrier.

 3. What is Sympatric Speciation?

-This type of speciation occurs when two groups of the same species who live in the same geographical location, but they evolve differently till they can no longer interbreed and they are considered as different species.
+This type of speciation occurs when two groups of the same species live in the same geographical location, but evolve differently till they can no longer interbreed and are considered as different species.
+When populations of a species that share the same habitat become reproductively isolated from one another, this is known as sympatric speciation.
+Polyploidy, in which a child or group of offspring is created with double the normal number of chromosomes, is the most typical way for this speciation occurrence to occur.

 4. Factors Affecting Speciation?

-Geographical Isolation: Isolation which occurs due to several geographical factors like mountain ranges, rivers, etc due this organism of the same species cannot interbreed among themself.
+Geographical Isolation: Isolation occurs due to several geographical factors like mountain ranges, rivers, etc due to this organism of the same species cannot interbreed among itself.